NoahKirchner/jopcall/README.md

 * IAT obfuscation.
 Use whatever functions you want without getting flagged!
 * User defineable hashing function to allow custom implementations.
 You don't need to worry about anyone running strings on your tool.
 * No heap allocations and no standard library.
 You can compile anything made with this directly to shellcode.
+* Checks for hooks on syscalls and tells you about them.
 * Near-zero memory safety.
 You get to experience the joy of tracing any errors through WinDbg for hours.